gregnz/stocks/NTNX.md

 ### So Nutanix make HCI hardware you can plug and play?

 Exactly!
-But that's old history.
+But that's old history, kind of like Nutanix's entry to the game.
 All the stuff above (more or less) is hardware focussed.
-Smaller, integrated hardware.
-Just un-read it.

 The future of Nutanix is software.
 They want to be an enterprise cloud operating system across both public and private clouds.